Hugo4212/battleship/README.md

 * Now you have to clic on the right grid to fire your artillery !
 One blue case is a fail, a yellow one is a hit and a red case is displayed when you destroy a ship.

 You are now ready to play !
 Enjoy !

+This game was created for fun.
+There are still some bugs in it and the game may crash for no reason.
+This problem should be fixed soon